nappy101/jwks/README.md

 https://jwt.io/

 # PROJECT 2
-**main2.py | test2.py | pineda-gradebot2.png  **
+   **main2.py  |  test2.py |  pineda-gradebot2.png**

-This will continue extending the JWKS server created in PROJECT 1.
+This will continue extending the JWKS server created in PROJECT 1 with the use of SQLite.

 The goal of this project is to:
 1. Create/Open a SQLite DB file at start